javierasping/sentinel/content/posts/iaw/wordpress_lemp/instalacion_wordpress_lemp.en.md

 ### Previous requirements

-1. * * Linux server: * * You must have a server that runs Linux, the guide is designed for Debian 12.
+1. **Linux server:** You must have a server that runs Linux, the guide is designed for Debian 12.
-2. * * User with superuser permissions: * * You must have access to a user with sudo privileges on the server in order to perform the installation and configuration tasks.
+2. **User with superuser permissions:** You must have access to a user with sudo privileges on the server in order to perform the installation and configuration tasks.
-3. * * Full Domain Name (FQDN): * * If you want to access your WordPress site through a custom domain, make sure you have a full domain name (FQDN) set up and pointed to the server.
+3. **Full Domain Name (FQDN):** If you want to access your WordPress site through a custom domain, make sure you have a full domain name (FQDN) set up and pointed to the server.
-4. * * Internet access: * * You need Internet access to download packages and make updates during the installation process.
+4. **Internet access:** You need Internet access to download packages and make updates during the installation process.

 Make sure you meet all these requirements before you start installing WordPress on your server.

-If you do not have the LEMP battery, you can follow it in [this link.] (https: / / www.javiercd.es / posts / iaw / lemp / lemp /)
+If you do not have the LEMP battery, you can follow it in [this link.](https://www.javiercd.es/posts/iaw/lemp/lemp/)

 ## Creating a VirtualHost in Nginx